 v.
-The shifting of one's energy field, causing personalized enlightenment, healthier thinking, and lasting refinement.
+The shifting of one's energy, causing personalized enlightenment, increased perspective, and a thrill of hopeful joy.

 Cultural Diversity: good or bad?